40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 1. Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB endpoints in the security VPC.<br>
 2. The GWLB will forward the incoming traffic over Geneve tunnels terminiated on port1 on one of the available Fortigates<br>
 3. E/W traffic is routed back towards the GWLB over the Geneve tunnels via policy based routes.<br>
-4. Internet traffic (EGRESS) is NATted on the FGT's (port2) and reaches the internet via the IGW and natted on the corresponding EIP's.<br>
+4. EGRESS (Internet) traffic is source NATted on the FGT's (port2) and reaches the internet via the IGW and natted on the corresponding EIP's.<br>